dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/sass.md

 ## How to use

 - The uni-app project will automatically compile files that use sass。
 - How to compile the sass file separately.
-Select the sass file, right-click and choose menu -> External Commands -> Scss/Sass compliation -> Compile Scss/Sass.
+Select the sass file, right-click and choose menu -> External Commands -> Scss/Sass compilation -> Compile Scss/Sass.

 <img src="/static/snapshots/tutorial/menu_tool/project-explorer_menu_en.png"  class="hd-img"/>